There is hardly any tool that fits an average presenter’s objectives better than good old PowerPoint.

-In this article, we’ll round up the top 7 benefits of using Microsoft PowerPoint for eLearning applications.
+In this article, I’ll share 7 important benefits of using Microsoft PowerPoint for eLearning applications.

 1. Simple yet sophisticated